 Organizational paranoia is a psychological condition that is inborn in man and manifests itself in specific situations.
-This concerns employee's sentiments of inadequacy, insecurity, lack of confidence, fear, and a variety of other complex emotions while at work.
-It is a truism that construction companies in Nigeria because of the peculiarity of their activities in relation to rains and flood subscribe to engaging more of its workforce on temporary employment basis in Nigeria as against permanent and pensionable employment.
-To this end, the temporary employment status of workers has given management of these companies the impetus to sack workers at will.
-Therefore, for the fear and anxiety of being placed on redundancy, laid-off, or sacked employees have become suspicious of management intentions and activities leaving distrust among the workers, supervisors and management.
+These concerns employees’ sentiments of inadequacy, insecurity, lack of confidence, fear, and a variety of other complex emotions while at work.
+It is a truism that construction companies in Nigeria because of the peculiarity of their activities in relation to rains and floods subscribe to engaging more of their workforce on a temporary employment basis in Nigeria as against permanent and pensionable employment.
+To this end, the temporary employment status of workers has given the management of these companies the impetus to sack workers at will.
+Therefore, the fear and anxiety of being placed on redundancy, laid off, or sacked employees have become suspicious of management intentions and activities leaving distrust among the workers, supervisors, and management.

 1.2 Research hypothesis

-H1: There is no significant relationship between Organizational paranoia and employee performance in construction companies in South East, Nigeria.
+H1: There is no significant relationship between Organizational paranoia and employee performance in construction companies in Southeast, Nigeria.

 2.0 REVIEW OF RELATED LITERATURE